AshishYesale7/Calander-Ai/TESTING_GUIDE.md

 ### Multi-Account Management

+Calendar.ai makes it easy to work with multiple accounts from different providers.

+*   **Connect Multiple Services:** In the **Settings** menu, you can connect both a Google account and a Microsoft account to a single Calendar.ai profile.
+This allows the app to sync data from all your calendars and tasks in one place.
-*   **Seamless Switching:** From the user menu, you can add another Google account.
-Once added, you can switch between accounts with a single click without having to log out and back in.
+*   **Seamless Account Switching:** From the user menu (your avatar), you can add another Google account.
+Once added, you can switch between accounts with a single click without having to log out and back in, enjoying a seamless transition.
-*   **Combined Integrations:** Connect different Google and Microsoft accounts within a single Calendar.ai profile from the **Settings** menu.

 ### Responsive Design